Do College Minors Matter?

 Do Employers Care About College Minors?

 Some employers care about minors, while others don’t.
 The value of minors during job applications depends on the industry and the opinion of hiring managers.
-Employers who care about minors prefer applicants whose minors are related to their majors and/or the job positions they are applying for.

 The presence of a minor on your resume and transcript can speak many positive things about you.